emmaC11/PP1-starwars/README.md

 ## Links Testing
 * All links in the navigation bar are working correctly, they scroll down to each section on the page.
-* All links in the movie section are working correctly, when clicked the user is directed to a new tab where they can stream the film
+* All links in the movie section are working correctly, when clicked the user is directed to a new tab where they can stream the film.
-* The social media icons are working correctly, when clicked the user is directed to a new tab of that social media platform
+* The social media icons are working correctly, when clicked the user is directed to a new tab of that social media platform.
-* The button to return to the website when a form is submitted is functional
+* The button to return to the website when a form is submitted is functional.

 ## Manual Testing
 | Feature                 | Expect                                                 | Action             | Result            |